enigma-agent/enigma-agent.github.io/index.md

 ### Interactive Agent Tools In Action

 <iframe width="560" height="315" src="https://www.youtube.com/embed/IJxqOsNFiCc?si=xtIxyCcriM9FJexK" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-Want to try it yourself and explore our new agent?
-We are completly *open-source*!

-You can try it out in the [SWE-agent repository](https://github.com/princeton-nlp/SWE-agent), refer to our [documentation](https://princeton-nlp.github.io/SWE-agent/) and read our [paper](/assets/paper.pdf).

 ### BibTeX